git-calvin/macos-setup/README.md

 ### <u>Firefox Configuration</u>

-Enter `"about:config"` in the Firefox search bar to access configurations.
+Type `about:config` in the Firefox search bar to edit configurations.

 ```
 media.peerconnection.enabled = false